-(i) provide broadband service that meets speed, latency, reliability, consistency in quality of service, and related criteria as the Assistant Secretary shall determine; and a. meet the evolving connectivity needs of households and businesses; and b. support the deployment of 5G, successor wireless technologies, and other advanced services.
-(RPN, 3.1, p.8-9).
+- provide broadband service that meets speed, latency, reliability, consistency in quality of service, and related criteria as the Assistant Secretary shall determine; and - (ii) ensure that the network built by the project can easily scale speeds over time to - - meet the evolving connectivity needs of households and businesses; and - b. support the deployment of 5G, successor wireless technologies, and other advanced services (RPN, 3.1, p.
+8-9)